 First note that the Woman represents believers or those who "have the testimony of Jesus."
 (If you doubt that, see my article explaining this).
 Note also that there is no mention of "heaven" in God's escape plan for the saints; only earth.
 The plan entails helping God's saints to travel to a place prepared on "earth."
 Satan's tribulation forces try to attack that place, but the "earth" helps the woman by swallowing up his forces, reminiscent of how Korah was dealt with when he rebelled against Moses (Nu 16:23).

 In summary, the escape plan of God for the saints revealed in the Bible is to move to a place on earth, not to heaven.

 Q. Who will evangelize the lost after they leave?

 A. God has a plan for that.
-The 144,000 will have supernatural protection to go out and witness to the world during the Great Tribulation and before that starting when Wormwood happens.
-Revelation 7 shows them being sealed right as Wormwood's passage begins.)
+The 144,000 will have supernatural protection to go out and witness to the world during the Great Tribulation before that, starting when Wormwood happens.
+Revelation 7 shows them being sealed right as Wormwood's passage begins.

 The Challenges With God's Plan

 So why would some choose to stay behind and not take part in God's plan?
 Unlike with a hypothetical automatic pretrib rapture, there are several challenges with God's plan as follows: